mallorysmith64/snake-game-python/README.md

 To run the game in your browser using WebAssembly:
 1. pip install pygbag </br>

-2. python -m pygbag snackgame </br>
+2. python3 -m pygbag snakegame </br>

 View in Browser: Open http://localhost:8000